Setting up SS14.Watchdog

 / instances/wizards_den_two

 , relative to the current working directory when executing the watchdog.
+In the example config above this would be instances/example

 Each instance folder has the following files and folders: